jhsansom/jhsansom.github.io/_pages/about.md

 ---

 Welcome to my homepage!
 Here is some brief information about me:
-- I am currently a master's student in computer science at the University of Michigan.
-I will be graduating in May of 2024.
+- I am an incoming Ph.D. student in computer science at the University of Michigan.
+I will be co-advised by Professors [Honglak Lee](https://web.eecs.umich.edu/~honglak/) and [Joyce Chai](https://web.eecs.umich.edu/~chaijy/).
-- I am currently completing a research internship at [LG AI Research](https://www.lgresearch.ai/) under [Professor Honglak Lee](https://web.eecs.umich.edu/~honglak/).
+- I am currently completing a research internship at [LG AI Research](https://www.lgresearch.ai/) studying sequential decision making for web agents.
 My mentors are Drs.
 [Dong-Ki Kim](https://dkkim93.github.io/) and [Jaekyeom Kim](https://jaekyeom.github.io/).
-- I am a member of [Professor Joyce Chai's](https://web.eecs.umich.edu/~chaijy/) [Situated Language and Embodied Dialogue (SLED) Lab](https://sled.eecs.umich.edu/) at the University of Michigan.
-My mentor is [Ziqiao Ma](https://mars-tin.github.io/).
 - Here is a link to my [curriculum vitae](https://jhsansom.github.io/files/JakeSansom_CV.pdf).

 # Interests